Home > Books > 2 Corinthians

 2 Corinthians 8

 The churches of Macedonia, despite experiencing great tribulation and poverty, showed an abundance of joy and generosity in their giving to the saints.
-The Corinthians are encouraged to follow their example and abound in this same grace, as they already excel in faith, word, knowledge, and charity.
-The apostle Paul reminds them that true generosity is not about what one has, but about the willingness to give, and that equality should be the goal, with those who have more supplying the needs of those who have less.
-Paul also commends Titus and other brothers who have been sent to the Corinthians to facilitate their giving and to demonstrate their charity to the churches.
+The Corinthians are encouraged to follow their example, abounding in the same grace of giving, as they already excel in faith, word, knowledge, and charity.
+The apostle Paul reminds them that Jesus Christ, though rich, became poor for their sake, and they should strive for equality in their giving, so that those in need may be relieved.
+Paul also commends Titus and other brothers who are accompanying him, and asks the Corinthians to demonstrate their charity and prove their glorying about them.